2d Conformal Field Theories on Magic Triangle: Review of the magic triangle

 We begin by introducing a key parameter $\nu$ associated with the magic triangle and the exceptional series.
 Throughout this paper, $\nu$ takes values in the finite set

 These values correspond to the following extended Cvitanovi\'c--Deligne exceptional series, respectively:

 Here $e$ denotes a trivial element.
 For the simple Lie algebras $\mathfrak{g}$ in the series, which constitute the original Cvitanovi\'c--Deligne exceptional series, the dimension and the dual Coxeter number \cite{Cvitanovic:1980ed,Cvitanovic:2008zz,Deligne} are expressed in terms of $\nu$ as Moreover, infinitely many representations of $\mg$ admit dimension formulas that can be expressed as rational functions of $\nu$ \cite{Cohen,LM}.
+The elements in \eqref{eCD} form several dual pairs with respect to $E_8$: $(e,E_8)$, $(A_{1/2},\Eh)$, $(A_1,E_7)$, $(A_2,E_6)$, $(G_2,F_4)$ and $(D_4,D_4)$.
+In each pair, the $\nu$ parameters of the two elements are inverse of each other.

 The original Cvitanovi\'c--Deligne exceptional series can be extended to include intermediate Lie algebras $A_{1/2}$ \cite{ShtepinAC} and $E_{7+1/2}$ \cite{LM}, whose dual Coxeter number and dimension obey the same formulas \eqref{eq:CDdim} and \eqref{eq:CDh}.\footnote{The notation “half” indicates that the dual Coxeter number of the intermediate Lie algebra is the arithmetic mean of those of the two algebras appearing in the corresponding inclusions, namely $A_0\subset A_{1/2}\subset A_1$ and $E_7\subset \Eh\subset E_8$.} To be specific, $A_{1/2}$ has dual Coxeter number $3/2$ and dimension $1$.
 In many senses, one may regard $A_{1/2}$ as Lie superalgebra $osp(1|2)$ which has dual Coxeter number $3/2$ and superdimension $1$.
 Then affine characters of $(A_{1/2})_k$ are just the supercharacters of $osp(1|2)_k$.
 An alternative interpretation is to regard $A_{1/2}$ as a formal object, denoted $LY$, such that the associated theory $(LY)_k$ realizes the Lee--Yang model at level $k$, namely the effective Virasoro minimal model $\mathrm{Vir}^{\rm eff}_{(2k+3,2)}$ \cite{Duan:2022ltz}.
 This correspondence follows from the fact that the supercharacters of $\mathfrak{osp}(1|2)_k$ agree, as $q$-series, with the characters of $\mathrm{Vir}^{\rm eff}_{(2k+3,2)}$ \cite{Ferrari:2023fez}.
 On the other hand, the $\Eh$ is a famous intermediate Lie algebra with dual Coxeter number $24$ and dimension $190$.
 Its existence was noted both in physics \cite{Mathur:1988na,Cvitanovic:2008zz} and mathematics \cite{Cohen}, and it was subsequently constructed by Landsberg and Manivel using sextonions \cite{LM}.
 Many irreducible representations of $\Eh$ have been studied in \cite{Lee:2023owa}.
 The affine characters of $(\Eh)_1$ were found both by MLDE \cite{Mathur:1988na} and Hecke operator \cite{Harvey:2018rdc}.
 The affine characters of $(\Eh)_2$ were recently found by Hecke operator in \cite{Duan:2022ltz}.